 This guide explains how to handle errors when using Sim APIs, including common error codes, troubleshooting steps, and code examples for proper error handling.

-When an error occurs, Sim APIs return a standard error response format:
+When an error occurs, Sim APIs return a JSON response with error information:

 {